 Challenge the Debt Lawsuit

 Challenge the debt collector's, or Plaintiff's, ability to file this lawsuit against you in the first place.
 Credit card debt is almost always bought for pennies on the dollar by a collection agency who in turn is going to try to sue you to collect the money owed.
 Bottom line, the collection agency needs to prove they have the right to collect this debt as evidence by a transfer of the signed credit card agreement.
-We can bet 99.9% of the credit card debt IS NOT properly transferred to the collection agency in this manner.
+We can bet 99.9 percent of the credit card debt is not properly transferred to the collection agency in this manner.

 So, you are going to ask the court to dismiss the case because the Plaintiff does not have the "chain of custody" paperwork giving them the right to collect this debt from you.
 A lot of judges will look at the paperwork that debt collectors provide and tell the Plaintiff they must be kidding - and dismiss the case.